mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

 +----------+
 ```

-But if we wait a couple of minutes, this should be the output:
+And at last, this should be the output:

 ```sql
 +----------+